Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 Practical Solution:

 I started creating a simple routine.
 Not strict, just consistent.
 Fixed working hours, planned breaks, and a daily task list.
-It changed everything.
-Suddenly, I felt in control again—but this time, in a productive way.

 No Commute vs Isolation in Working Online from Home